TJJjiajuan/EnDecon/README.md

 # EnDecon
+EnDecon applies ensemble learning for the deconvolution of spatial transcriptomic data.
 EnDecon integrates multiple base deconvolution results using a weighted optimization model to generate a more accurate result.
 EnDecon mainly includes two steps: (1) running each base deconvolution method individually to obtain the base cell type deconvolution results, and (2)